Policies

 • Session notes – stored in a locked filing cabinet.

 • Appointments and reminders – managed via Carepatron, a GDPR-compliant, secure practice management platform.
-Only your basic contact details (e.g. name, email, appointment times) are stored.
+Only essential personal details (such as name, email address, appointment information, and payment status) are processed for the purpose of providing services.

 6. Data Retention

-• All data (except Carepatron data) is retained for 7 years after therapy ends, in line with insurance and professional requirements.
+• All data is retained for 7 years after therapy ends, in line with insurance and professional requirements.

-• After 7 years, paper records are shredded and electronic files permanently deleted.
+• After 7 years, paper records are shredded and electronic records permanently deleted.

 7. Data Security Measures